nxznm/Paper/README.md

 * [Enhancing the Transformer With Explicit Relational Encoding for Math Problem Solving](https://arxiv.org/pdf/1910.06611.pdf)'Arxiv2020, it proposes a change in the attention mechanism of Transformer, i think it deserves re-reading.
 * [RealFormer: Transformer Likes Residual Attention](https://arxiv.org/pdf/2012.11747.pdf)'Arxiv2020, which is preposed by Google, and it focuses on adding a residual connection on attention score (so simple!!!).
 And it says that Post-LN usually performs better than Pre-LN, but Post-LN needs warm up strategy, while Pre-LN does not need (we can set a large learning rate in Pre-LN), such opinion is proposed by [this paper](https://openreview.net/forum?id=B1x8anVFPr).
 * [RETHINKING POSITIONAL ENCODING IN LANGUAGE PRE-TRAINING](https://arxiv.org/pdf/2006.15595.pdf)'Arxiv2020, this work is well-written!!
 It thinks that the direct way of adding position embedding to input embedding is not suitable, as the two information is heterogeneous.
 It also proposes a novel way to tackle `[CLS]` (I do not read this part very carefully).
 Anyway, it deserves re-reading!
+* [Transformer in Transformer](https://arxiv.org/pdf/2103.00112.pdf)'Arxiv2021, **which is a new trail of Transformer in CV.** The main idea: patch-level transformer+pixel-level transformer.
+I think the complexity analysis of the Transformer architecture (e.g., FLOPs) is very professional, **section 2.3 deserves re-reading**.
 # Recommendation
 * [Knowledge Graph Convolutional Networks for Recommender Systems](https://arxiv.org/pdf/1904.12575.pdf)'WWW2019
 * KGAT'KDD2019